Nick Royle

-Nick Royle (born 1983) is a former England Rugby Sevens International rugby union player.
+Nick Royle (born 1983) is a former England Rugby Sevens International rugby union and rugby league player.
 He plays as a winger.
 He is currently playing 15-aside rugby for Caldy in the RFU Championship.
-As of 2018 he is the most prolific try scorer in National League 2 North with over 190 tries.
+As of 2018 he is the most prolific try scorer in National league history with over 190 tries.
 Royle has also had success with Lancashire in the Bill Beaumont Cup - winning the competition 3 times.
 As well as playing international sevens, he was selected by the England Counties XV.

 Career

 In 2002 Royle was playing rugby union for Manchester, then in the second tier of English rugby.
 He made a number of league and cup appearances for the club, mostly as a substitute, and scored several tries.
 The next season, he dropped several divisions to National League 2 North (then known as National 3 North) to spend a year playing for Liverpool St Helens, who unfortunately ended up being relegated from the league.
-During the summer of 2004 he switched to rugby league, playing for Super League sides Widnes Vikings and rivals Warrington Wolves.
+During the summer of 2004 he switched to rugby league, playing for Super League side Widnes Vikings, plus Rochdale Hornets and Blackpool Panthers in the lower divisions.

 Despite making a number of appearances in the Super League, Royle returned to rugby union for the 2005-06 season and was signed by Premiership side Sale Sharks, who loaned him out to local Lancashire side, Fylde, who were playing in the fourth division.
 He scored 16 tries for a Fylde side that finished mid table.
 The following year, Royle's performances continued to improve with Fylde as he finished as the league's top try scorer with 31 tries and his club side finished in 5th place.
 He also equaled the division's record of seven tries in one game during the 106-0 thrashing of relegated Orrell on 31 March 2007.
 The 2007-08 season with Fylde was less prolific for Royle, although he still managed 20 tries in league and cup competitions and Fylde just missed out on a playoff spot when they finished 3rd.
 In September 2007 Royle's form saw him picked by the England Counties XV for the FIRA/AER Rugby Festival held in south-west France.
 He played in all 3 games at the festival scoring 3 tries.

 The next couple of seasons would see Royle continue his prolific try scoring with Fylde, during which he was called up for the England Sevens team in 2009, England Counties and the Barbarians.